Vonda Ward: Boxing career

 After a broken leg cut her professional basketball career short, Ward turned her attention to boxing.

 Ward's boxing debut occurred on January 15, 2000, when she knocked out Faye Steffen in round one at LaPorte, Indiana.
 Her first four fights all ended in first-round knockout wins for Ward.
 On April 27, 2000, she met Genevia Buckwalter in New York.
 Buckwalter became the first fighter to make it out of the first round against Ward, but Ward still won on a second-round knockout.
 Ward's next five rivals did not make it past the second round, with two first-round knockouts and three second round wins.
 At this point of her career, she had a streak of twelve knockout wins in a row.

 On February 2, 2001, she met prospect Kisha Snow as part of the state fair celebrations in Columbus, Ohio.
 Snow came into the fight undefeated after six bouts, and she and Ward engaged in a four-round war, but Ward made Snow her thirteenth straight knockout victim one minute into the fourth and final round.
 Ward then face Carley Pesente, on June 16, at Kansas City, Missouri.
 Pesente lasted two rounds.

 After one more win, Ward challenged for the IBA's world's heavyweight title on August 16, 2002.
 Ward became the champion, but saw her knockout win streak gone as Monica McGowan lasted ten rounds at Canton, Ohio.

 Ward defended her title successfully with an eighth-round knockout of Kathy Rivers on December 6 at the Gund Arena in Cleveland.
 On March 1, 2003, she and Martha Salazar made their Las Vegas debut, with Ward taking a four-round split decision win in a non-title bout.

 After one more win, Ward unified her IBA world Heavyweight title with the WIBA's by defeating Salazar in a rematch, held on July 11 in Canton.
 Ward won by decision.

 On May 8, 2004, Ward fought a nationally televised championship bout with Ann Wolfe in Biloxi, Mississippi.
-At one minute and one seconds of the first round, Wolfe knocked out Ward with a devastating right to the chin, which was even more devastating by the fact that Ward inadvertently jumped forward into the impact of the punch, leaving Ward unresponsive on the mat for a matter of minutes.
-This first-round knockout defeat caused her to lose her title and her undefeated status.
-Ward had a neck concussion because she hit the canvas with her neck when she fell, and she was hospitalized after this bout.
+At one minute and one seconds of the first round, Wolfe knocked out Ward with a devastating right to the chin, with Ward inadvertently stepping forward into the punch.
+Ward was unresponsive on the mat for several minutes.
+Ward sustained a neck injury due to her impact on the canvas and she was hospitalized.
+Her first-round knockout defeat cost Ward her title and undefeated status.

 On December 12, 2004, Ward returned to the boxing ring, knocking out Marsha Valley in four rounds in Cleveland.
-In February 2010, Ward won the inaugural WBC female heavyweight title, defeating Martha Salazar for the third and final time by unanimous decision.
+On 10 February 2007, Ward won the inaugural WBC female heavyweight title, defeating Martha Salazar for the third and final time by unanimous decision.

 Ward announced her retirement on 2010.
-Her boxing record stands at 23 wins and 1 loss, with 17 wins by knockout.
+She was inducted into the International Women's Boxing Hall of Fame in 2018.